prasantsoy/M2-Embedded_Data-Logger/1_ Requirements/readme.md

     1. The data provided is of the current time.

     Oppurtinities
-    1. Agricultural company
+    1. Monitoring system.
-    2. Farms
+    2. Small gadgets.

     Threats
-    1. The sensors are only measures the parameters within its vicinity.
+    1. The sensors are only measures the parameters connected to it.
-    2. It in not accurate for a large area.
+    2. It only takes one input at a time.

 ## 4W's and 1H
-    Who: Anyone who has to keep a monitoring system of atmosphere.
+    Who: Anyone who has to keep a monitoring system for current.
-    What: User will get the atmospheric parameters.
+    What: User will get the current consumed.
-    When: When the user is having to monitor the atmospheris parameters countinously.
+    When: When the user is having to monitor the current value countinously.
     Where: It can be deployed anywhere where monitoring is required.
     How: User can simply plug the system module to the power supply and it will work.